What is the Average Warehouse?

 Lots of (relatively) newer buildings

 People tend to build new warehouses rather than refurbish older ones.
 The "why" of that is up to speculation, but it's easy to understand that many companies can't get what they need in terms of placement, power, access, layout, or other factors in existing locations.
 They may build new because it yields a more efficient operation for the long term.
-Twenty-five percent of warehouses have been built since the 1990s and almost half have been constructed since 1980.
-The median age of a warehouse seemed to be about 24 years.
+It may also be that business expansion has driven the need for additional storage space over time.
+Forty-six percent of warehouses have been built since the 1990s and over half (64%) have been constructed since 1980.
+From 2000 to 2012, over 3 billion square feet of warehousing space has been added to our national landscape.